Below are 9 manners for a wedding guest.

 Wear an African print or a respectful outfit.
 Avoid trousers if necessary and the length of the outfit should be longer.

 A tuxedo is always the recommended outfit.
 African wear is also a good choice.
 Although we have seen some guys showing up with casual wear like jeans and t-shirts, it is not recommended since it can be seen as a don’t care about the event.

 d) Children of all sexes

 Children can get away with dressing.
 They can wear their normal outfits or parents can dress them in their best outfit.
 However, we would recommend high-end designer outfits like tuxedos or African wear if your family is close to the couples or if you are a VIP to the event.
-This is important because weddings memories last forever and there will be photographs which the couple will store and treasure all their lives.
+This is important because wedding memories last forever and there will be photographs that the couple will store and treasure all their lives.

 e) What to avoid